 Unsatisfactory Academic Progress Procedure

-Where a supervisory team has concerns about the progress of a research student the Unsatisfactory Academic Progress Procedure (DOC 0.1mB) should be considered.
-Its purpose is to investigate the concerns and identify whether the student may be able to continue their degree through to successful completion within the remaining period of study.
+Where a supervisory team has concerns about the progress of a PGR the Unsatisfactory Academic Progress Procedure should be considered.
+Its purpose is to investigate the concerns and identify whether the PGR may be able to continue their degree through to successful completion within the remaining period of study.
 Through using the UAPP a series of actions may be set to enable immediate improvement of academic performance.
 The UAPP may take place at any stage in a research degree.

-Full details of the Unsatisfactory Academic Progress Procedure (DOC 0.1mB), along with template forms and sample letters, are available in the Document Directory.
+Full details of the Unsatisfactory Academic Progress Procedure, along with template forms and sample letters, are available in the Code of Practice for Research Degrees (docx, 1.3 MB) and Document Directory.

 Suspensions and extensions

-Where students experience events or circumstances which disrupt their academic progress a suspension or extension may be requested.
-Normally the student will complete a Student Suspension Extension Request Form (DOCX 37KB) and submit it to their supervisor and the School Research Lead for authorisation.
+Where PGRs experience events or circumstances which disrupt their academic progress a suspension or extension may be requested.
+Normally the PGR will complete a Postgraduate Researcher Suspension/Extension Request Form (docx, 31.5 kB) and submit it to their supervisor and the School Research Lead for authorisation.
 The request will be considered by the RDSC sub group.
-In the event that a student is unable to complete the form themselves, School staff should complete the School Suspension Extension Request Form (DOCX 25KB).
-Further details on suspensions and extensions can be found in the Policy and Guidance on Suspensions Extensions (DOCX 80.2KB) and the Suspensions and Extensions FAQs (DOCX 29.6KB)

-Participation in teaching is normally limited to PhD students who have successfully completed the transfer process.
+Participation in teaching is normally limited to PGRs on a PhD route who have successfully completed the transfer process.

-All postgraduate research students engaged in teaching should be appropriately qualified and supported.
+All PGRs engaged in teaching should be appropriately qualified and supported.
 To ensure this:

-- Research students must not engage in teaching until they either have a recognised HE teaching qualification (e.g. Fellowship/Associate of the Higher Education Academy (HEA) or YSJU Postgraduate Certificate in Academic Practice (PCAP)) OR have attended ‘Academic Induction’, a three day induction event run at YSJU by Academic Development Directorate designed to help new teachers.
+- PGRs must not engage in teaching until they either have a recognised HE teaching qualification (e.g. Fellowship/Associate of the Higher Education Academy (HEA) or YSJU Postgraduate Certificate in Academic Practice (PCAP)) OR have attended the relevant ‘Academic Induction’.

-- Schools are responsible for ensuring that postgraduate research students that they employ to teach have appropriate subject expertise AND are provided with an appropriate induction and development opportunities.
+- Schools are responsible for ensuring that PGRs that they employ to teach have appropriate subject expertise AND are provided with an appropriate induction and development opportunities.